j-brady/peakipy/README.md

 read_peaklist.py peaks.sparky test.ft2 --dims=0,1,2 --struc_el=disk --struc_size=4, --show
 ```

-Would use a disk shaped structuring element with a radius of 4 points (see the [scikit-image.morpholog](http://scikit-image.org/docs/dev/api/skimage.morphology.html) module for more information).
+The above would use a disk shaped structuring element with a radius of 4 points (see the [scikit-image.morphology](http://scikit-image.org/docs/dev/api/skimage.morphology.html) module for more information).

-To adjust the radii used for masking the data to be fitted you can adjust the `--f2radius` and `--f1radius` flags like so (values given in ppm)...
+The radii used for masking the data to be fitted can be adjusted by setting the `--f2radius` and `--f1radius` flags like so (values given in ppm)...

 ```bash
 read_peaklist.py peaks.sparky test.ft2 --dims=0,1,2 --f1radius=0.2 --f2radius=0.04